cgarling/BolometricCorrections.jl/docs/src/MIST.md

 | Av     | 0.0 mag    | 6.0 mag   |
 | Rv     | 3.1    | 3.1   |

-The full grid of unique values for the dependent variables is availabie in `BolometricCorrections.MIST.gridinfo`.
+The full grid of unique values for the dependent variables is available in `BolometricCorrections.MIST.gridinfo`.

 ```@example
 import BolometricCorrections # hide